ostef/jai-fmt/README.md

 String formatting module written in Jai.

 # Dependencies
 Fmt depends on my port of [Ryū: Fast float to string conversion](https://github.com/ostef/jai-ryu).
 The to_shortest and string to float conversions are not imported.
+Ryu is the only module that gets imported by Fmt.

 # Usage
 Fmt supports arbitrary arguments by using `%` to specify an argument slot.